Pressure regulator clogged

 How do I know if my pressure regulator is clogged?

-Signs of a clogged pressure regulator include decreased water pressure, inconsistent water flow, and water leaks.
+Signs of a clogged pressure regulator include decreased water pressure, especially in showers and faucets, and the regulator may make a buzzing or hissing noise.

 Can I clean a clogged pressure regulator myself?